by Dr. Jay Lindsay

 Keep in mind that understanding your affair is not the same thing as excusing it.

 Michele saw that these insights and tips would be helpful, but she knew that she and Tom needed more.
 After our phone conversation, Michelle pleaded with Tom to give their marriage a chance.
-She asked him to fly with her to Colorado to participate in my Affair Recovery Program in the weekend intensive format.
+She asked him to fly with her to Colorado to participate in my Affair Recovery Program in the three or four-day intensive format.

 I developed this highly effective program over the past 30 years.
 It’s based on seven stages I have discovered that a couple must move through in order to heal from infidelity.

-I offer my Affair Recovery Program privately in a weekend intensive format.
+I offer my Affair Recovery Program privately in an intensive format.
 In the latter, which is for couples who want quick results, I work with a couple for five or more hours per day for two to four days.

 Tom accepted her invitation, even though he was close to leaving her.

 For three days I worked with Tom and Michelle in a highly focused way.
 They connected with each other more deeply than ever before.

 By the end of the intensive, Tom had agreed to keep working on the marriage.
 Also, he and Michele had made a strong start in the affair recovery process.

 After they returned to San Francisco, I kept in touch.
 Now, three months later, they are closer than they’ve ever been.

 In a recent phone conversation, Michelle said to me: “Flying to Colorado to participate in your Affair Recovery Program was the right decision.
 Our marriage was on the brink of divorce.
 Without quick intervention, it could easily have gone over the edge.”

 She added that the intensive format gave them the concentrated, uninterrupted time they needed to pull their marriage back from the brink and turn it around.

 If you’ve been having an affair, physical or emotional, and you want to save your marriage, implement the seven insights and tips in this article.
 Also, find qualified professional help.
 There’s hope for your marriage!